-Chinese tourists love to share their travel experience in real time through instant messaging app like Wechat and QQ mentioned above.
+Chinese tourists love to share their travel experience in real-time through an instant messaging app like Wechat and QQ mentioned above.
 They will also go on QQ space or Wechat moment but to tell their story this time that in turn can be useful to other users.
-This section of the Chinese tourist travel experience is one you must be careful about since if they have a good experience they will share that very quickly with the people they are most connected to but also tell if they have had a bad experience In real time.
-The only solution here is to have a very reactive staff team to solve the problem with the customer and also a team of digital marketers behind the scene equally as responsive to camouflage any bad comments and bad review by highlighting the good of other customers that were satisfied.
+This section of the Chinese tourist travel experience is one you must be careful about since if they have a good experience they will share that very quickly with the people they are most connected to but also tell if they have had a bad experience In real-time.
+The only solution here is to have a very reactive staff team to solve the problem with the customer and also a team of digital marketers behind the scene equally as responsive to camouflage any bad comments and bad reviews by highlighting the good of other customers that were satisfied.

 During and after the trip

 Chinese tourists will also post microblogs, very similar to tweets about their trip during and at the end of their trip to spread the news about it and post content.
 This attracts people who may want to know more about their experience.